-No. 7 Miami’s defense shuts down No. 3 Notre Dame to win 41-8 in primetime contest
+Miami’s defense shuts down Notre Dame to win 41-8 in primetime contest, Hurricanes jump to No. 2 in polls

 It’s safe to say that very few will be questioning them now.

 Led by a tenacious defense that seems to be getting better every week, No. 7 UM crushed the No. 3 Notre Dame Fighting Irish with a final score of 41-8 on Nov.
 11 at Hard Rock Stadium.
-Miami remains undefeated.
+Miami remains undefeated, and the Week 12 AP and Amway coaches polls place the Hurricanes as the No. 2 NCAA team, just behind Alabama, who beat Mississippi State 10-0 on Saturday.
+This is the highest UM football has been ranked since 2003.

 With Louisville defeating Virginia earlier in the evening, Miami (9-0, 7-0 ACC) officially clinched its first Coastal Division title in program history.
 The Hurricanes are set to play in their first ACC Championship Game Dec.
 2 in Charlotte, North Carolina.